Dr. Bradley Flamm, Director, Office of Sustainability

 WCU offers three student-led campus community organic vegetable gardens.
 Incorporated into classes, volunteer efforts, and research, the gardens are valuable resources that help students learn about and appreciate food production.
 For more information about volunteer opportunities in the campus gardens, e-mail: email@example.com

 WCU Students – do you want to improve sustainability on campus?
-The Sustainability Advisory Council (SAC) and the Office of Sustainability have organized a half-day workshop to engage West Chester University students in helping design, implement, evaluate, and improve the various environmental, social, and economic sustainability initiatives happening on campus.
+The Sustainability Advisory Council (SAC) and the Office of Sustainability will be organizing a half-day workshop to engage West Chester University students in helping design, implement, evaluate, and improve the various environmental, social, and economic sustainability initiatives happening on campus.
 The program will include interactive breakout sessions, networking opportunities, a campus sustainability tour, and a light breakfast and lunch.
-Located in Room 255 in Sykes Student Union.
-After the workshop, there will be an optional waste audit happening in the Academic Quad from 1:00 - 2:00pm.
+Fall workshop dates to be announced.
+Please keep checking back or sign up for our weekly, emailed bulletin of news and events by reaching out to us at firstname.lastname@example.org.